BLW First Foods

-Boil rice and then, when it’s a little cooled, roll it in your hands to make mini rice balls.
+Boil rice and then, when it’s a little cooled, clump it in your hands to make mini rice balls.

-You can add peas to the mix too to make your rice balls more interesting.
+You can add peas or other chopped vegetables to the mix too to make your rice balls more interesting.

 Oats are a great first food for baby.
-Either as an oatmeal cereal breakfast with some mashed banana or steamed apple.
+You could serve it as an oatmeal cereal breakfast with some mashed banana or steamed apple.
 Or as tasty finger biscuits.

-Try our recipe for Homemade banana teething rusks which are great tasting finger biscuits with all natural ingredients.
+Our oatmeal recipe: Homemade banana teething rusks, finger biscuits with all natural ingredients.

 Babies will love working their way around the pieces.

-You could also cut off thin strips of pitta bread.
+You could also cut off thin strips of pitta bread to serve as well.